The APX-hardness of the Traveling Tournament Problem: The Third Property

 \section{The Third Property}

 In this section, we prove the last property of the L-reduction in Definition~\ref{L-reduction}.
-Given a solution $S(J)$ of instance $J$, we first show how to construe a solution $S(I)$ of instance $I$ in polynomial time.
+Given a solution $S(J)$ of instance $J$, we first show how to get a solution $S(I)$ of $I$ in polynomial time.

-Denote the itinerary of each team $x\in V_J$ in $S(J)$ by $T_x$ and the traveling distance by $w(T_x)$.
+Denote the itinerary consisting of the away trips by team $x\in V_J$ in $S(J)$ by $T_x$ and the traveling distance by $w(T_x)$.
 Recall that there are $m(m^2-1)$ dummy teams with their positions on the depot, denoted by $D_J$.
-Consider a dummy team $x\in D_J$.
-By shortcutting all vertices on the depot except for itself, we obtain a solution of $I$, denoted by $S_x(I)$, since instance $J$ is obtained by adding some vertices on the depot of instance $I$ (see Figure~\ref{fig01}).
-Note that $S_x(I)=w(T_x)$ since $x$ is also on the depot.
-We can obtain a solution $S(I)$ of instance $I$ by choosing the best one from $\{S_x(I)\mid x\in D_J\}$, which clearly takes polynomial time.
-So, we have the following lemma.

-\begin{lemma} Given a solution $S(J)$ of instance $J$, we can construe a solution $S(I)$ of instance $I$ in polynomial time. \end{lemma}
+\begin{lemma} Given a solution $S(J)$ of instance $J$, we can construct a solution $S(I)$ of instance $I$ in polynomial time. \end{lemma} \begin{proof} Consider a dummy team $x\in D_J$.
+By shortcutting all vertices on the depot except for itself, we obtain a solution of $I$, denoted by $S_x(I)$, since instance $J$ is obtained by adding some vertices on the depot of $I$ (see Figure~\ref{fig01}).
+Note that $S_x(I)=w(T_x)$ since $x$ is on the depot.
+We can get a solution $S(I)$ of instance $I$ by choosing the one from $\{S_x(I)\mid x\in D_J\}$ with the minimum weight, which clearly takes polynomial time. \end{proof}